 #1 – Ordinary Shares

-These are the most common type of the shares that are issued by a public listed firm and hence the name common stock.
+These are the most common type of shares that are issued by a public listed firm and hence the name common stock.
 They provide the simplest way for a firm to raise capital as they do not give any special rights.
-The only right with common stockholder is the right to vote.
+The only right with common stockholders is the right to vote.
 They don’t have any share on profit and dividend payment is subject to the decision of the board or management.

 #2 – Preference Shares